fhdsl/ITN_course_search/README.md

 - `scripts/query_collection.R`: gathers information (audience, funding, topics, etc.) about ITN courses from their GitHub repos
 - `resources/collection.tsv`: where the collection from `query_collection.R` is stored.
 - `scripts/format-tables.R`: functions to wrangle course data and format course table
-- `Make_course_pages.Rmd`: drives building each course specific html page and the overall course table
+- `index.Rmd`: drives building each course specific html page and the overall course table
 - `chunks/*Rmd` or `chunks/#.md`: chunks that we'll borrow using `ottrpal::borrow_chapter` (from the `base_ottr:dev` container specified in `config_automation.yml`) and fill in {SPECIFIC INFO} for course (following the example of our cheatsheets repo)
   - about: `aboutCourse.md` with "{COURSE_DESCRIPTION}", "{COURSE_CATEGORY}", and "{COURSE_LAUNCH}" to be filled in
   - audience: `audienceCourse.Rmd` with "{FOR_SLIDE_LINK}" and "{COURSE_AUDIENCE}" to be filled in